The 10th leading cause of death worldwide

-- the expanded vaccination program does not start until the age of 6 weeks.
-For example, in 2015, global coverage of the birth dose was only 35%, with broad coverage achieved only in the WHO regions of the Americas and the Western Pacific.
+For example, in 2015, global coverage of the vaccine dose at birth was only 35%, with high coverage achieved only in the WHO regions of the Americas and the Western Pacific.

-While antiviral drugs are currently available to treat those infected, access to diagnosis and treatment of hepatitis B remains limited in many low-resource countries.
-In 2015, only 9% of those infected with the hepatitis B virus were aware of their serological status, and of the patients diagnosed, global treatment coverage was only 8% (1.7 million).
+- while antiviral drugs are currently available to treat infected people, access to diagnosis and treatment of hepatitis B remains limited in many low-resource countries.
+For example, in 2015, only 9% of people infected with the hepatitis B virus were aware of their HIV status, and among diagnosed patients, global treatment coverage was only 8% (1.7 million).